SPEAK TO A GEEK

 The Geek Feed

-Your Website: The Inbound Marketing Voice
+Your Property Management Website: The Inbound Marketing Voice

-You’re about to launch your new business venture.
-You’ve got staff, a killer idea to differentiate you from the competitors, and now you’re just waiting for the customers to start your services or buy your products.
-While potential customers are deciding if they want your services, they need somewhere to go to learn about what makes you unique.
+You're about to launch your new property management business venture.
+You've got staff and a killer idea to differentiate you from the competitors, and now you're just waiting for the customers to start your services or buy your products.

-Your website is the first touchpoint for customers.
-Make sure it’s a good first impression.
-Websites have come a long way since the mid-nineties, and so have people’s expectations.
+Websites have come a long way since the mid-nineties, and so have people's expectations.
 No longer content to scroll through looping gifs of dancing hamsters while low-quality tunes loop in the background, people expect to get the information they came for right away.
-They also don’t like clutter.
+They also don't like clutter.

 Content is King

 The first thing you need to do to have a good website is to have a clear message for your target audience.
-This doesn’t mean you should talk about how great your company is or the experience your team has.
-To be honest, customers don’t really care.
-They care about what you can do for them.
-Focus your message on the customer right away.
-Get their attention with simple, yet effective headlines and keep their attention with relevant content.
+This doesn't mean you should talk about how great your property management company is or the experience your team has.

 Inbound Marketing vs. Outbound Marketing

-Before the internet changed the way people searched for goods and services, outbound marketing was the best way to get new customers.
-Now, customers come to you if they have a need for your product.
-In fact, your website is the centerpiece for your inbound marketing strategy.
-That doesn’t mean there’s no need for outbound marketing or sales in your marketing strategy, but the role they play in converting leads has shifted.
+In fact, your website is the centerpiece of your inbound marketing strategy.
+That doesn't mean there's no need for outbound marketing or sales in your marketing strategy, but the role they play in converting leads has shifted.

-When it’s time to upgrade your phone, you already have an idea of what you want.
-You know what you liked about your old phone and what you didn’t.
+Think about it like this: When it's time to upgrade your phone, you already have an idea of what you want.
+You know what you liked about your old phone and what you didn't.
 So you go to a phone store and tell them you want to upgrade.
-The salesperson might ask if you already know what you want to get or what features you’re looking for.
-Or they might immediately try to get you to buy the most expensive product in the store.

 Most people prefer the first approach.
 They want to get some solid advice from experts, but they already know they don’t need a phone with a built-in projector and cupholder.
 Your website needs to take a similar approach.

-Two people shaking hands wearing suits
+Two people shaking hands wearing suits, inbound marketing success and new clients concept.

-HubSpot Makes It Easy
+HubSpot Makes It Easy To Do More With Your Website

-Now that you’ve got an idea for layout, content, and messaging, it’s time to put it all together into an actual website.
-There are plenty of options to choose from, and several offer easy-to-use templates while some require knowing how to program HTML.
-Some sites make it easy to install plugins to help track your analytics.
-But there’s also a service that does it all.
+Several platforms offer easy-to-use templates, while some require knowing how to program HTML.
+Some sites also make it easy to install plugins to help track your analytics.
+However, there's also a service that does it all.

-HubSpot is built for businesses, features easy-to-use templates, and has analytics built right in.
-You can also create marketing campaigns that tie all your content together based on certain topics.
-You can easily see what’s working and what isn’t.
+Property management company owners can easily see what's working and what isn't.
 Have a special event coming up?
 Schedule content posting to ensure maximum exposure.
 You can also change your website on the fly from any device.

 So, we know that an effective website is easy to navigate, loads quickly, and has a clear message focused on your customers.
 Does your current website fit the bill?
-If not, it’s time to make some adjustments.
-If you’d like to know more about inbound marketing, click the link below for a free consultation to see what Geekly Media can do for you.
+If not, it's time to make some adjustments.

 Get our latest posts in your inbox